yasiryagi/helpdesk/roles/content-curators/README.md

 - If you attempt to apply with insufficient stake.
 - If you try to stake more tokens than you can (note the application transaction costs 1 JOY)
 - If you apply for a role with a maximum number of slots, with fixed or no stake requirements, and the maximum application slots have been reached.
-- If you try to apply manually through the `Extrinsics` sidebar, you can fail for a variety of other reasons.
+- If you try to apply manually through the `Extrinsic` sidebar, you can fail for a variety of other reasons.

 ### Accepting applications